 An estimated 3 million people have been exposed to the malvertisements since the campaign was first detected in mid-September.
 The CryptoWall criminals earn an estimated $25,000 a day from this attack, using a complex bitcoin laundering method to hide their profits.
 An estimated one billion Android smartphones and tablets may be the next target as a version of the ransomware go on sale in underground web forums.

 CryptoWall gets into the computer through a security vulnerability in Adobe Flash Player.
-Your options to protect your data are either to update to the latest version of Flash (see directions in a recent blog entry) or to remove Flash from your computer altogether.
+Your options to protect your data are either to update to the latest version of Flash.
+Please see the directions in a recent blog entry or remove Flash from your computer altogether.

-If you are concerned that your system may be infected please submit a request at /support-request/ and we will be happy to help.
+If you are concerned that your system may be infected, please submit a request.
+We will be happy to help.
+Stay safe!